Likelihood of Delusion: Ghost Guns and IP in a World Gone Mad

 In 2012, when this blog was new, I wrote a short piece about Cody Wilson’s vision to combine Second Amendment maximalism with tech-utopianism to ensure that every citizen has even easier access to firearms than we do now.
 DIY gun production using 3D maker technology was more than a hobby to Wilson, it was a movement he called Defense Distributed.
 “How do governments behave, if they must one day operate on the assumption that any and every citizen has near instant access to a firearm through the Internet?” he asked.

-Now that we must once again “pay the price of freedom” with the blood of slaughtered children, among the 240 mass shootings this year, I looked up Defense Distributed the first time since that original post to find it fronted by a sleek portfolio of websites.
+Now that we must once again “pay the price of freedom” with the blood of slaughtered children, among the 240 mass shootings this year, I looked up Defense Distributed for the first time since that original post to find it fronted by a sleek portfolio of websites.
 Customers can download CAD designs for guns, purchase starter kits and materials, and even buy a $500 milling machine called the Ghost Gunner.
 Or visitors can “Join the Fight,” meaning …

 LEGIO is Defense Distributed’s technical and legal support fraternity.
 Legionnaires do more than ‘protect’ the Second Amendment.
 They fund its direct, material expansion.